ashiqYousuf/e-shop/README.md

-# PropShop Ecommerce Website With Django + React
+# E-Shop Ecommerce Website With Django + React

 Live Demo can be viewed at